hci-a-if-its-2019/final-project-timteam/README.md

 * Sometimes use Grab but not frequently.

 #### Description of Participant 2
+* The participant is male, 20 years old.
+* He is from Electrical Engineering Student.
+* He rarely use Grab service.
+* He always use motorcycle as transportation.
+* He rarely order food from Grab.

+#### Description of Participant 3
+* The participant is male, 19 years old.
+* He is from Geomatics Engineering ITS student.
+* He rarely use Grab service.
+* He always use motorcycle as transportation.
+* He rarely order food from Grab.

 ### 2. Evaluation Script
 1. Find nearest fast food restaurant.